dalealleshouse/algorithms/data_structures/README.md

 generate a single index.
 The question now is, "is it possible to create a hash function that will always generate evenly distributed indices?".

-The unfortunate answer to the question above is no. Regardless of the hash function, with some advance knowledge of its' inner workings it is possible to fabricate any number of *pathological* data sets.
+The unfortunate answer to the question above is no. While it's true that some hash functions are much better than others, with some advance knowledge of its' inner workings it is possible to fabricate any number of *pathological* data sets for any hash function.
 A pathological data set is a collection of key values that is engineered to prevent even distribution of data.
-What this means is that any user consuming a hash table can produce a set of keys that force all items into a single bucket effectively changing the run time from constant to linear.
+What this means is that any user consuming a hash table can produce a set of keys that forces all items into a single bucket effectively changing the run time from constant to linear.
+This will enable malicious actors to mount denial of service or similar attacks.
 Luckily, there is some recourse by using *universal hashing*.

 #### Universal Hashing
 Universal hashing eliminates the risk of pathological data sets by randomly